mirsahib/Project-Annex/readme.md

-## how to run this project in you local computer
+## How to run this project in you local computer

 **Step:1**
 install node js